 It's also got the much-needed Z-axis rotation for rudder control, although the press of a switch will enable you to operate the rudder via a rocker on the front of the throttle grip.
 You get plenty of programmable buttons too, but they feel very much the sort you'd expect to find on a budget controller.

 The action on the stick and throttle aren't great either, and you'll likely notice some grunching plastic noises as you push and pull the controller around.
 But it's still robust and feels solid on the desk.
-If you can't convince yourself an X-55 or Warthog is a sensible purchase, then this extremely good-value offering from Thrustmaster is not a bad option at all.
+If you can't convince yourself an X56 or Warthog is a sensible purchase, then this is an extremely good value pick.

 Aren't they hideously expensive?

-You can spend the sort of money generally reserved for a new graphics card on Thrustmaster's Warthog.
+You can spend the sort of money generally reserved for a new graphics card on decent stick.
 But you can get an experience that's very close for a fraction of the price.
-Check out the broad selection of controllers below.

 For serious simulation you're going to need throttle control.
 This is the biggest thing that separates the joypad from a flightstick setup, and the granularity of speed it delivers when dogfighting can mean the difference between virtual life and virtual death.
 So that's number one: make sure your stick comes with a decent throttle.

 Does that mean I need a separate throttle controller?

 No, but the best and most respected flight controllers do come with an entirely separate control for the throttle, with extra toggle switches and LEDs.
 Others, such as the AV8R, have the throttle control built onto the base of the stick itself.
 So long as there's a decent amount of travel in the throttle you'll have a good level of control in-game.